AntonioModer/adonaac.github.io/source/tutorials/2d_platformer/index.markdown

 <h3 id="the_end" data-magellan-destination="the_end">The End</h3>

 And that's it!
-We've covered quite a bit of functionality that Mogamett provides.
-If you finished all the exercises you should also have a good idea on how to read Mogamett's documentation and how to figure out things for yourself.
+We've covered quite a bit of functionality that fuccboiGDX provides.
+If you finished all the exercises you should also have a good idea on how to read fuccboiGDX's documentation and how to figure out things for yourself.
 And you should also have a small game that plays something like this:

 {% img center /assets/2dplatformer.gif %}